Sunday, May 1, 2011

 Newark (DE), Alana Collection

-Jean Bondol, Doubting Thomas
+Jean Bondol and Others, Doubting Thomas

-from Bible historiale by Guiard des Moulins
+From a Bible historiale by Guiard des Moulins

 French (Paris), c.
 1372-1373